-Frieze Foundation is a non-profit organisation established in 2003 and is responsible for the curated programme at Frieze Art Fair, comprising artist commissions, talks, films, music and education.
+Frieze Projects is a non-profit organisation established in 2003 and is responsible for the curated programme at Frieze Art Fair, comprising artist commissions, talks, films, music and education.

-Frieze Foundation is funded by the European Commission’s Culture 2007 programme and Arts Council England.
+Frieze Projects is funded by the European Commission’s Culture 2007 programme and Arts Council England.

-The Foundation receives funding from a number of sources including grant bodies such as the Arts Council, England; Australia Council for the Arts; Frame Finland; Institut Français; Austrian Cultural Forum.
-Specific areas also receive sponsorship – for example, Cartier sponsored Frieze Projects from 2005–2010 and the Emdash Foundation are current supporters.
+The non-profit programme receives funding from a number of sources including grant bodies such as the Arts Council, England; Australia Council for the Arts; Frame Finland; Institut Français; Austrian Cultural Forum.
+Specific areas also receive sponsorship – for example, Cartier sponsored the Cartier Award from 2006–2010 and the Emdash Foundation supported the Emdash Award 2011-13.

 Who runs the curatorial programme at the fair?